Chorus of One

-Chorus of One is a punk rock EP by the band Strike Anywhere, released in 2000.
+Chorus of One is an EP by the punk rock band Strike Anywhere, released in 2000.
 The entirety of its content has since been made available as part of Strike Anywhere's To Live in Discontent rarities compilation album.
 The EP's artwork was designed by As Friends Rust vocalist Damien Moyal.
 The band had toured the United States with As Friends Rust from May 29 to June 30, 2000.

 "Question the Answer" is featured on the soundtrack to the skateboarding video game Tony Hawk's American Wasteland.